parinfer/parinfer.js/lib/parinfer.js.md

 ## Summary

 Parinfer.js performs a _well-defined_, full file text transformation in one pass, correcting either indentation or close-parens.
-You should be aware that Parinfer is not a pretty-printer-- that is, it never adds or removes lines from your file.
+Close-parens may move between lines and some whitespace may be added or removed, but the number of lines will always remain unchanged.

 ```
 indentMode(text[, options])